 The Reading Proficiency requirement is met by satisfactory performance on the Southwestern College Reading Assessment.
 This requirement may also be met by satisfactory completion (with a grade of “C” or better) of English 158 or English 115.

 The Computational Proficiency requirement can be satisfied by any one of the following:

-- Satisfactory completion (with a grade of “C” or better, or “Credit”) of Math 45 (Elementary Algebra) or a higher–numbered math course; OR
+- Satisfactory completion (with a grade of “C” or better, or “Credit”) of Math 60 (Intermediate Algebra I) or a higher–numbered math course; OR

-- Mathematics assessment results that indicate eligibility for Math 65 (Intermediate Algebra) or a higher–numbered math course.
+- Mathematics assessment results that indicate eligibility for Math 70 (Intermediate Algebra II) or a higher–numbered math course.

 If you have received an associate or higher degree from an accredited U.S. institution, you are not required to be assessed to meet proficiency requirements for graduation.

 An additional graduation requirement in Health Education may be met by satisfactory completion (with a grade of “C” or better) of Health 101 or 116 or satisfactory results on the Health Inventory Test.
 Information about the Health Inventory Test is available in Office 1000K.